 Growth Management Yes State Development & Redevelopment Plan (Plan Endorsement); Zoning Ordinance; Chapter 108-53 of Hampton Township Code.
-Local Planning Board How has or will this be integrated of Plan provides for the delineation of state environmental regulations m f Growth Area as and Environs; Use of the end Environmental Protection Ordinance(s) No - - How has or will this be integrated with the HMP and how does this reduce risk?
-Flood Damage Prevention Ordinance Yes Chapter 62 Flood Damage Prevention Ordinance adopted September 28, 1982.
-Amended in September 29, 2011 Federal, State & Local Township Engineer Llavo haa amoodil thia haa intammatad .
+Local Planning Board hampton rownship code.

+How has or will this be integrated with the HMP and how does this reduce risk?
+Plan provides for the delineation of Growth Areas and Environs; Use of the endorsed plans in the implementation of state environmental regulations makes the Plan Endorsement process a growth management strategy.

+Environmental Protection No - - - Ordinance(s)